Topological order and Fractons from Gauging Exponential Symmetries: 2D exponential symmetries and Beyond

-In this section, we discuss other models with even more exotic versions of exponential symmetries.
-In Sec. \ref{cs} we discuss the charge-flux attachment mechanism applied in the models previously studied in order to construct non-CSS codes.
-In Sec. \ref{other} we discuss lattice models invariant under \textit{dipolar exponential symmetries}, and finally in Sec. \ref{subsystem}, we discuss the interplay of exponential and subsystem symmetries.
+In this section, we explore other variations of models with exponential symmetries.
+Section~\ref{cs} examines the charge–flux attachment mechanism applied to previously studied models to construct non-CSS codes.
+Section~\ref{other} presents lattice models invariant under dipolar exponential symmetries.
+Finally, Section~\ref{subsystem} discusses a 2D symmetry-protected topological phase protected by exponential symmetries.